The Asymptotic State of Decaying Turbulence: Comparison with Migdal's theory

-To test the power-law relationship predicted by the theory differently, we plot the logarithm of energy against log $L_M$ in Fig.~\ref{fig:migdal_len_ene}.
-Panels (a) and (b) compare the theoretical prediction with the BS (Case 6) and LKB (Case 3) simulations, respectively.
-Migdal's theory, based on the asymptotic scalings $En \sim t^{-5/4}$ and $L_M \sim t^{1/2}$, predicts a specific slope of $-2.5$ for the $\ln En$ \textit{versus} $\ln L_M$ curve.
+To test the power--law relationship predicted by the theory differently, we plot the logarithm of energy against log $L_M$ in \hyperref[fig:migdal_len_ene]{figure}~\ref{fig:migdal_len_ene}.
+Panels (a) and (b) compare the theoretical prediction with the BS (case 6) and LKB (case 3) simulations, respectively.
+Migdal's theory, based on the asymptotic scalings $En \sim t^{-5/4}$ and $L_M \sim t^{1/2}$, predicts a specific slope of $-2.5$ for the $\ln En$ versus $\ln L_M$ curve.
 For the BS case in panel (a), the agreement is excellent sufficiently long after the onset of decay.
-In contrast, the LKB case (panel (b)) is a significant deviation from the theoretical prediction: one observes a steeper slope of $\approx -2.7$ in (b), measurably different from $-2.5$.
-This discrepancy highlights a limitation in the universality claimed for the Euler ensemble framework (but see comments at the end of Sec.~3(b) {on the very existence of universality of energy decay}).
-While the theory purports to provide a complete solution for decaying turbulence \cite{Migdal_theory}, our results suggest that it works well for the BS case but does not apply to the LKB regime.
+By contrast, the LKB case (panel b) is a significant deviation from the theoretical prediction: one observes a steeper slope of $\approx -2.7$ in (b), measurably different from $-2.5$.
+This discrepancy highlights a limitation in the universality claimed for the Euler ensemble framework (but see comments at the end of \hyperref[subsec:energy_spect]{\S3b} {on the very existence of universality of energy decay}).
+Although the theory purports to provide a complete solution for decaying turbulence \cite{Migdal_theory}, our results suggest that it works well for the BS case but does not apply to the LKB regime.
+We will return to this point momentarily.